-The SRRWD relies on multiple funding sources including a citizen driven local option sales tax, local levy, and multiple public and private funding sources to assist in the District's restoration efforts.
+The SRRWD relies on multiple funding sources including a citizen driven local option sales tax, local levy, and multiple public and private funding sources including previously LSOHC phased projects to assist in the District's restoration efforts.
 The District has an aggressive monitoring protocol that generates yearly data used for extensive reporting.
-The habitat efforts that accrue from the Phase XI Restoration Program will be easily incorporated into this existing results-driven reporting framework.
-This reporting can be used to generate public interest and education of a watershed based restoration approach.
+The habitat efforts that accrue from the Phase XII Restoration Program will be easily incorporated into this existing results-driven reporting framework.
+This reporting can be used to generate public interest and education on a watershed based restoration approach.
 The District has commitment and funding sources necessary to maintain existing and future natural resource management projects.